Glossary

 Tehama Desktop

-A shared or individual virtual desktop computer hosted in a Room.
+A shared or individual virtual desktop computer hosted in a Enclave.
 From the Desktop, the user can access the configured assets.
 All work performed using the Desktop is audited.
 Desktops are instances of Desktop Templates.

 Desktop Template